Observation of Dipolar Spin-ice--like Correlations in the Quantum Spin Ice Candidate Ce$_2$Sn$_2$O$_7$: Acknowledgement

 \section{Acknowledgement}

 We acknowledge illuminating discussions with F. Desrochers, M.J.P.
 Gingras, Y.B.
 Kim, J.G.
-Rau, R. Schaefer, O. Benton, B. Placke, R. Moessner and Z. Shou.
+Rau, O. Benton, B. Placke, and Z. Shou.
 This work was supported in part by NSERC of Canada.
 The synthesis and crystal growth of the samples was performed at Clemson University supported by DOE grant DE-SC0020071.
+R. S. acknowledges support from the DFG under Project No. 575641691.
 A portion of this research used resources at the Spallation Neutron Source, a DOE Office of Science User Facility operated by the Oak Ridge National Laboratory, on proposal number IPTS-34379.
 Use of the MAD beamline at the McMaster Nuclear Reactor for crystal alignment is supported by McMaster University and the Canada Foundation for Innovation.